CBS Studios Slams “Fatally Flawed” Lawsuit Over ‘MacGyver’: “Remakes Are Not Spinoffs”

 ‘The Masked Singer’ EP Craig Plestis Moves Into Scripted With Korean Supernatural Format ‘W: Two Worlds’ For CBS Studios

-When CBS Studios announced in 2016 that it had greenlighted a a pilot for a new MacGyver, this time starring Lucas Till as the Master of Available Resources, the plaintiffs notes that the project was “referred to by CBS Studios and others variously as a ‘reboot.’ ‘remake’ and/or ‘spinoff’, but it is, in fact, a ‘spinoff series’ as contemplated by the 1984 Agreement.”
+When CBS Studios announced in 2016 that it had greenlighted a a pilot for a new MacGyver, this time starring Lucas Till as the Master of Available Resources, the plaintiffs noted that the project was “referred to by CBS Studios and others variously as a ‘reboot,’ ‘remake’ and/or ‘spinoff’, but it is, in fact, a ‘spinoff series’ as contemplated by the 1984 Agreement.”

 Now CBS Studios begs to differ.